akka/akka/akka-docs/src/main/paradox/actors-typed.md

 provided `onSignal` function will be invoked for signals (subclasses of `Signal`) or the `onMessage` function for user messages.

-This particular `main` Actor is created using `Actor.deferred`, which is like a factory for a behavior.
+This particular `main` Actor is created using `Behaviors.deferred`, which is like a factory for a behavior.
-Creation of the behavior instance is deferred until the actor is started, as opposed to `Actor.immutable` that creates the behavior instance immediately before the actor is running.
+Creation of the behavior instance is deferred until the actor is started, as opposed to `Behaviors.immutable` that creates the behavior instance immediately before the actor is running.
 The factory function in `deferred` pass the `ActorContext` as parameter and that can for example be used for spawning child actors.
 This `main` Actor creates the chat room and the gabbler and the session between them is initiated, and when the